-After having been accepted to the College, a student will be required to undergo a mandatory drug test prior to enrollment in accordance with the College's admissions policy.
-A pre-enrollment drug screen that is positive (or failure to submit to the drug test) will result in the student's admission to the program being revoked.
+Following acceptance to the College, students are required to undergo a mandatory drug test prior to enrollment in accordance with the College's admissions policy.
+A positive pre-enrollment drug test (or failure to submit to the drug test) will result in revocation of admission to the program.